How to create a rota

 Q: I served as a one-off on a rota last month, but I can no longer see the rota in My ChurchSuite and I no longer receive rota emails - why?

-A: This is because you have no future serving dates remaining on the rota.
-If you wish to participate in rota swaps and rota sign-up, ask to be added to a team in the Ministry, then you'll be able to see the rota in My ChurchSuite, even if you're not currently set to serve on a future date on an active rota.
+A: This is because you are an ad hoc rota member who has no future serving dates remaining on the rota.
+If you wish to participate in rota swaps and rota sign-up, ask your overseer to be added to a team in the Ministry (perhaps a 'reserves' team), then you'll be able to see the rota in My ChurchSuite, even if you're not currently set to serve on a future date on an active rota.

 Q: I served as a one-off on a rota last month to help my church out, but now I keep receiving emails about rota swap requests, even though I've not agreed to any future serving dates - why?

 A: You're receiving emails still because your church added you to a team in the Ministry.
 If you're not expecting to serve again on that rota, you might ask to be removed from the Ministry.
 You'll no longer receive rota emails or see that rota in My ChurchSuite.

 'One Offs' - Top Tip!

 Churches that have people serving on rotas as 'one offs', perhaps added to rotas on an ad hoc basis when needed, might consider adding them to a Reserves Team in the Ministry if they wish them to participate in rota sign-up, swaps and rota communications.
 You can easily exclude your Reserves team from the rotation when creating a rota.
 However, if a 'one off' is unlikely to serve on that rota again in the future, you would likely not add them to the Ministry.